-There are opportunities for people of all ages to serve at All Saints in worship, service and outreach.
-To express interest in being involved, let the Parish Office know and they will connect you with an area leader.
+There are opportunities for people of all ages to serve at All Saints in worship, service, and outreach.
+To express interest in being involved, let the Parish Office know and they will connect you with a ministry leader.

-Children and adults may participate in leading worship services as an acolyte (carrying the cross and serving the priest who celebrates the Eucharist), crucifer (carrying the cross) or torch bearer (carrying a torches beside the cross).
+Children and adults may participate in leading worship services as an acolyte (carrying the cross and serving the priest who celebrates the Eucharist).

 The Altar Guild sets up the altar for Holy Eucharist, weddings, funerals, and other services.
 Between services, members care for liturgical vessels, linens, candles and vestments.

-Lay Eucharistic Ministers are parish members licensed by the diocesan bishop to administer the chalice at Eucharist.
+Chalice Bearers (Lay Eucharistic Ministers) are parish members licensed by the bishop to administer the chalice at Eucharist.
 On occasion, they may help distribute hosts.

 The choir serves an important role in worship.
 Choristers are parish members and Lawrence University students.
 All are welcome to join.
 All Saints' liturgies are rich in music.

 Lay Eucharistic Visitors

-Lay Eucharistic Visitors are parish members licensed by the diocesan bishop to share the sacrament with those unable to be present at the service because of illness or infirmity.
+Lay Eucharistic Visitors are parish members licensed by the bishop to share the sacrament with those unable to be present at the service because of illness or infirmity.

 A lector is a lay person trained in reading Scripture who reads lessons of the day or leads the Prayers of the People.
 The term is from Latin meaning "to read."
 No license is needed for this lay ministry.

 Coffee Hour Host

-Informal fellowship takes place following most 10:00 a.m.
-Sunday services.
-Light refreshments and beverages are served.
-Coffee hour hosts provide refreshments and serve tea, coffee and juice.
+Informal fellowship takes place following most 10:30 am Sunday services.
+Coffee hour hosts prepare and serve light refreshments and tea, coffee, and juice.

 Prayer Shawl Ministry